fumnanyasecret/ZENITH-MEDICAL-CENTRE/README.md

 ---

 This project applies **BACCM framework** presented in **Power point** to reveal:
-- identify business need 💰
+- identification of business need 💰
-- Identify the stakeholders  👱‍♀️
+- Identification of the stakeholders  👱‍♀️
-- What are possible solution(s)that will solve the need(s)  🧩
+- What possible solution(s)that will solve their need(s)  🧩
-- What is the change that is to be effected. 🧨
+- What change that is to be effected. 🧨

 ---